hamzamo2men2022932/casadi-on-gpu/README.md

 int fkeval(...) { return casadi_f0(...); }
 ```

-All other functions remain CPU only.
+All other functions non standard function used in casadi_f0 should be __device__ qualified.
+Everything else can remain on CPU only.

 ---